Jessicatcheyanou/udacity-hotel-reservation/README.md

 # udacity-hotel-reservation

-This repository contains Java code of my first project towards the validation of my Udacity Java Nanodegree Scholarship 2022.
+This repository contains Java code of my project towards the validation of my Udacity Java Nanodegree Scholarship 2022.

 Project Requirements:
 When building an app, it is common as a developer to be given a specification or set of requirements for how the app should work and what it should do.
 This page provides the required features for the Hotel Reservation App.